-When a Greensboro Police employee is charged with a crime occurring within the city of Greensboro, the department conducts a criminal investigation in addition to the Professional Standards Division administrative investigation.
+When a Greensboro Police employee is suspected of a crime, a criminal investigation is completed in addition to a Professional Standards Division administrative investigation.
 Criminal investigations are conducted by detectives assigned to the Criminal Investigations Division and are subsequently presented to the Guilford County District Attorney for a decision on prosecution.
 If the alleged crime occurs outside of Greensboro NC, then the agency with jurisdiction in that area conducts the criminal investigation in accordance with local procedures.
 Decisions on the final disposition of the criminal and administrative cases are made independently of one another.
 Employees charged with a crime, including certain traffic offenses, are required to report the charges to the Chief of Police.
-Figure 3.5 shows the number of criminal allegations and their dispositions for 2012.
+Figure 3.5 shows the number of criminal allegations and their dispositions for 2013.

-Criminal Allegations and Internal Dispositions Criminal Allegations Sustained Not Sustained Unfounded 2012 4 4 0 0
+Criminal Allegations and Internal Dispositions Criminal Allegations Sustained Not Sustained Unfounded 2013 3 2 0 1

-Figure 3.5 All four criminal allegations levied against GPD employees were sustained.
+Figure 3.5 Two of the three criminal allegations levied against two GPD employees were sustained.

-The offenses that employees were alleged to have committed during 2012 included:
+The offenses that employees were alleged to have committed during 2013 included: